PONTE VEDRA BEACH, Fla. - The Players Championship (often call The Players, or even TPC by locals) is an annual golf tournament on the PGA Tour.

 The change gave the PGA Tour a marquee event in six consecutive months (The Masters in April, The Players in May, the U.S. Open in June, the Open Championship in July, the PGA Championship in August, and the Tour Championship in September).

-With the rearrangement of 2007, the final round of The Players Championship is scheduled for the second Sunday of May, Mother's Day.
+Since 2007, the final round of The Players Championship was scheduled for the second Sunday of May, Mother's Day.
+Because of the way the PGA Tour schedule falls in 2016, this year's tournament will be held the following week.